jurberg/define.js/README.md

 ## Usage

-1. Load the define.js
+1. Load define.js
-2. Load 3rd party libaries
+2. Load 3rd party libaries.
-3. Define your modules using the define function
+3. Define your modules using the define function.
+4. Manaully load the modules in the correct order.
+5. Enjoy

 ## Examples